 Katja Bender is a development economist and professor for Economics, in particular Economic and Social Development Bonn-Rhein-Sieg University of Applied Sciences (BRSU).
 She is co-director of the International Centre for Sustainable Development (IZNE) and head of the international MBA-program ‘Corporate Social Responsibility (CSR) and NGO Management’.
 In 2017 she has been appointed Vice-President of the European Association for Development Research and Training Institutes (EADI).
 Her main research interests include the political economy of social protection and health systems development, interactions between institutional change and the diffusion of technologies (focus: photovoltaics; ‘digital health’) as well as understanding preferences for research-practice collaborations.
 Her working experience includes several Asian and African countries.

 Callistus Agbaam is a Research Fellow at the International Centre for Sustainable Development (IZNE), Bonn-Rhein-Sieg University of Applied Sciences, Sankt Augustin.
-He is also in the final stages of his PhD studies in International Development at Ruhr University Bochum.
-He holds two masters degrees: M.A. in Development Studies from University of the Western Cape, Cape Town, South Africa and M.A. in Development Management from the Institute of Development Research and Development Policy, Ruhr University Bochum, Germany.
-His research interest includes social protection, poverty and health equity, political economy, sustainability and inclusive development.
+He holds a PhD in International Development at Ruhr University Bochum.
+He also holds two masters degrees: M.A. in Development Studies from University of the Western Cape, Cape Town, South Africa and M.A. in Development Management from the Institute of Development Research and Development Policy, Ruhr University Bochum, Germany.
+His research interest includes social protection, poverty and health equity, gender, political economy, sustainability and inclusive development.

 Steven Denk is a trained banker and has started working for WestfalenWIND in 2015.
 He is the project leader for the sector of renewable energies, especially the projecting and implementation of wind farms in Ostwestfalen-Lippe.
 Since 2018, he is working as the business developer of the newly implemented department WestfalenWIND Beyond.
 The focus of the department is to develop clean, reliable and sustainable energy supply in developing and emerging countries by transferring knowledge and providing up-front investment for energy solutions.
 They acknowledge their key role as a private actor to achieve the Sustainable Development Goals (SDGs) by investing in innovative initiatives to foster sustainable development and green growth.